 In 2021, DCED changed the name of the Business Financing deputate to Business Financing and Workforce Development to reflect the importance of the departments many efforts to support and maintain a strong workforce in Pennsylvania.
 The Office of Workforce Development Initiatives within this deputate aims to improve the quality and skills of the Commonwealth's workforce, helps businesses meet their workforce needs, and provides opportunities for businesses and workers to connect.
-The office works closely with other sister agencies in promoting internal workforce initiatives as well as collaborating with other agencies to learn about their workforce initiatives to promote them to businesses.
-The office has a full-time staff member dedicated to workforce development, along with administering workforce grant programs.
+The office works closely with other sister agencies in promoting internal workforce initiatives as well as collaborating with other agencies to learn about their workforce development, along with administering workforce grant programs.
 DCED's to workforce development related grant programs include Manufacturing PA Training-to-Career, Foundations in Industry Training (FIT), and the Workforce and Economic Development Network (WEDnet).